itwizalekh/Getting-Cleaning-PRA/README.md

 Getting and Cleaning Data peer assessment
 ------------------------------------------

-This is my submission for the Getting and Cleaning Data [peer assessment](https://class.coursera.org/getdata-002/human_grading/view/courses/972080/assessments/3/submissions) (Coursera account and enrollment in the course required to access).
+This is my submission for the JHU/Coursera [Getting and Cleaning Data](https://www.coursera.org/course/getdata) class [peer assessment](https://class.coursera.org/getdata-002/human_grading/view/courses/972080/assessments/3/submissions) (enrollment required for access).
 My script requires very little setup.
 Run it anywhere; if there is no directory named "UCI HAR Dataset" in your working directory, the script will take care of downloading [the zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzipping it (and will delete the zip file to keep things clean).
 The source data will remain in the working directory upon completion of the script.

 The only R library dependency (the reshape library) will be taken care of by the code.